olaoyesalem/SwapSync____Axelar/SwapSync____Axelar-master/SwapSync____Axelar-master/ReadMe.md

 #### Smart Contract
 To use the smart contract, follow these steps:
+This use case
+assumes that a user A wants 1 matic and has 2 Avax up for grabs.
+It also assumes User A has created the  offer above .
+It also assumes that User B has accepted User A's offer.

 * **Step 1**: Go to the contract folder and deploy the smart contract.
 * **Step 2**: User B sends native token to the smart contract of swap sync of the desired chain(e.g. User B sneds matic to Polygon chain ).
-* **Step 3**: User A sends his token(the one he wants to swap) to user B, pays for gas and send a struct to instruct the smart contract on the polygon chain to send User A's token(the token sent by User B to the polygon smart contract) to User A's address using axelar's GMP by calling this function
+* **Step 3**: User A sends his token(the one he wants to swap) to user B, pays for gas simulteneously sending a struct to  the smart contract on the polygon chain to send User A's token(the token sent by User B to the polygon smart contract) to User A's address using axelar's GMP by calling this function
   ```
   function sendMessage(address   _to,uint256 amountToRecieve, string calldata destinationChain, string calldata destinationAddress)external payable   {}